Netflix is missing one big thing. It just added it with its new superstar hire

 At SXSW in 2019 she said, “Put your hand in the air and feel the wind.
 Start paying attention to what people are talking about—what they’re emotionally reacting to.”

 In a 2017 interview with Recode, just as she was starting at Uber, she said she wanted to help people develop brand love for the company, instead of just seeing it as a utility, something it has in common with Netflix.
 “I do drive from the gut.
 I really do.
-You start to make mistakes when you just do the math and start to look at research and say, ‘Okay, well this demographic says this, and that demographic says that,’ it’s too robotic . . . .
+You start to make mistakes when you just do the math and start to look at research and say, ‘Okay, well, this demographic says this, and that demographic says that,’ it’s too robotic . . . .
 For me, I want to think about what is happening at the time.
 What are people thinking about?
 What’s driving them? . . . .
 It’s important for people to understand how you feel (as a brand) . . . .
 It’s not about the facts and the figures, even though at the end of the day it really is.
 Point is, you want to tell the story from a point of emotion.”

 Netflix loves to tout its viewership numbers, like the 65 million households it says watched Spenser Confidential (thinking face emoji) or the 64 million people who watched Tiger King (more believable).
 We’ve all long had it in our heads that it knows what we want to watch when we want to watch it, which is why if you watch Peaky Blinders, the app will soon suggest Ripper Street.
 Magic!